ossama971/ossama971/README.md

 ### Hi there 👋

--I'm an undergraduate Systems and Biomedical Student at Faculty of Engineering at Cairo University -🔭 I’m currently working on c++ , java , python
+- I'm an undergraduate Systems and Biomedical Student at Faculty of Engineering at Cairo University
+- 🔭 I’m currently working on c++ , java , python
--🌱 I’m currently learning c++, java , python 🤣🤣
+- 🌱 I’m currently learning c++, java , python 🤣🤣